liberforce/freeside-pelican/content/yahoo-answers-and-the-infinite-dumbness.md

 Title: Yahoo answers and the infinite dumbness....
-Date: 2007-09-26 00:40
+Date: 2006-12-12 02:39
-Author: liberforce
+Author: LM2153-GANDI
 Category: Gossip / Blabla
 Tags: Unclassified
 Slug: yahoo-answers-and-the-infinite-dumbness
 Status: published

-The more I go on the [frenchYahoo Questions/Answers](\%22http://fr.answers.yahoo.com/question/\%22), the more I' m amazed about human stupidity.
+The more I go on the [frenchYahoo Questions/Answers](http://fr.answers.yahoo.com/question/), the more I' m amazed about human stupidity.
 Peoplethat want us to do their homework.
 Others that don't even try to understandwhat the source of the problems can be (your computer crashes ?
 (Buy moreRAM\|Reinstall Windows\|Buy another computer)).
 Lots of"Windows-is-a-piece-of-shit-but-I-still-use-it", and some linuxzealots...

 Browsing aimlessly on the "Computers & Internet " section if prettyinstructive about the average Windows user and it difficulties.
 Most seenquestions are: